 Do you speak a mile a minute?
 Do people tell you you talk too fast?
-Are people advising you to slow down?
+Are people advising you to slow down your speech?
 Do you ever get the glaze over?

 There are people out there who speak so beautifully.
 Their pace seems perfect.
 They’re engaging and charismatic.
 But here you are, Speedy Gonzales, confusing people left & right.

 As I am sure you are aware, people listen to one thing at a time, and their attention drifts if they can’t understand what you’re saying.
 If you speak too quickly or talk over them, they will get confused and give up on you.

 But don’t worry!
 You can learn how to speak slower. 🙂

 When you learn to slow down your speech the right way, you’ll find people are very engaged when you’re delivering your message.
 So let’s learn the right way, shall we?

 Dive right in!

 Slowing Down Your Speech Isn't Slowing Down Per Se.